sitegeist/Sitegeist.Neos.BestPractices/README.md

 ### Fusion

-1. Presentation and integration SHOULD be handled separately in different folders.

-1. Integration components SHOULD NOT contain markup.

-1. Presentational components MUST NOT use domain entities and information.
+1. Presentation and integration MUST be handled separately in different folders.
+Integration components SHOULD NOT define markup and Presentational components MUST NOT use domain entities and information.

 1. The API of presentational components MUST describe the expected behavior.
 Especially the `inBackend` flag MUST NOT be used.
-It is RECOMMENDED to use behavior describing flags like `hasLink` instead.
+It is RECOMMENDED to use behavior describing flags like `isLinkToBeRendered` instead.

 1. Presentational components MUST be tested in isolation from the integration.
 It is RECOMMENDED to use the  [Sitegeist.Monocle](https://github.com/sitegeist/Sitegeist.Monocle) styleguide to do so.